atomify/atomify/README.md

 **opts.server.lr** - Enables live-reload support by injecting the live-reload script into any HTML pages served.
 Supports the following sub-properties.

  * sync: Use BrowserSync.
-Aliased as s.
+Aliased as `s`.
 If provided as an object will be used as the [ghostMode](https://github.com/shakyShane/browser-sync/wiki/options#ghostmode) option for BrowserSync.
  * port: Port for BrowserSync server to run on.
 Default: 3000
  * patterns: Globbing patterns to pass to [gaze](https://www.npmjs.org/package/gaze) for watching.
 Default: ['\*.html', '\*.css'] relative to process.cwd() as well as all files in the dependency graph of your JS and CSS bundles.
  * quiet: Suppress file change notifications on the command line.
 Default: false